ShanaSkydancer/candidate-test-d169adde/README.md

 # 🥼 YunoJuno Frontend Candidate Test (FreelancerHub)

 Hi!
-First of all, thank you for applying and we appreciate you taking the time to do this.
+First of all, thank you for applying, and we appreciate you taking the time to do this.
 We generally say 3-4hrs should be enough.

 ### 👋 Introduction